 That depends on you.
 Because we individualize our work with you, we cannot predetermine the length of time it will take for you to feel successful.
 We focus on short-term services, providing only as many sessions as you believe to be valuable.
 We will collaborate with you on the frequency of appointments, the focus of the sessions, and the expected value of continued sessions.
 Lasting change happens outside of the counseling office, so our focus is to help you to successfully manage your real world environment without reverting back to addictive behavior.
 Research into the effectiveness of brief interventions has consistently shown them to be as successful as longer-term and more intensive interventions.
-Click here for a link to the summary of a meta-analysis comparing effectiveness of various therapeutic approaches to alcohol abuse and dependence (note where 12-Step Facilitation and Alcoholics Anonymous ranked in comparison to other approaches)

 Can I really learn to moderate my use?